James Thurber: Life

 Thurber was born in Columbus, Ohio, to Charles L. Thurber and Mary Agnes "Mame" (née Fisher) Thurber on December 8, 1894.
 Both of his parents greatly influenced his work.
 His father was a sporadically employed clerk and minor politician who dreamed of being a lawyer or an actor.
-Thurber described his mother as a "born comedian" and "one of the finest comic talents I think I have ever known."
-She was a practical joker and, on one occasion, pretended to be disabled and attended a faith healer revival, only to jump up and proclaim herself healed.
+Thurber described his mother as a "born comedian" and "one of the finest comic talents I think I have ever known".
+She was a practical joker and on one occasion pretended to be disabled, and attended a faith healer revival only to jump up and proclaim herself healed.

+Due to overcrowding in his grandfather's house, where his family had moved while his father recovered from an illness, Thurber often stayed at the home of his aunt, Margery Albright.
+Albright lived in Downtown Columbus near Holy Cross Church, the clock and bell of which Thurber would reference in later writing.

 When Thurber was seven years old, he and one of his brothers were playing a game of William Tell, when his brother shot James in the eye with an arrow.
 He lost that eye, and the injury later caused him to become almost entirely blind.
 He was unable to participate in sports and other activities in his childhood because of this injury, but he developed a creative mind, which he used to express himself in writings.
 Neurologist V. S. Ramachandran suggests that Thurber's imagination may be partly explained by Charles Bonnet syndrome, a neurological condition that causes complex visual hallucinations in people who have had some level of visual loss.
 (This was the basis for the piece "The Admiral on the Wheel".)

 From 1913 to 1918, Thurber attended Ohio State University where he was a member of the Phi Kappa Psi fraternity and editor of the student magazine, the Sundial.
-It was during this time he rented the house on 77 Jefferson Avenue, which became Thurber House in 1984.
+It was during this time that he rented the house on 77 Jefferson Avenue, which became Thurber House in 1984.
 He never graduated from the university because his poor eyesight prevented him from taking a mandatory Reserve Officers' Training Corps (ROTC) course.
 In 1995 he was posthumously awarded a degree.

-From 1918 to 1920, Thurber worked as a code clerk for the United States Department of State, first in Washington, D.C. and then at the embassy in Paris.
+From 1918 to 1920, Thurber worked as a code clerk for the United States Department of State, first in Washington, D.C., and then at the embassy in Paris.
 On returning to Columbus, he began his career as a reporter for The Columbus Dispatch from 1921 to 1924.
 During part of this time, he reviewed books, films, and plays in a weekly column called "Credos and Curios", a title that was given to a posthumous collection of his work.
 Thurber returned to Paris during this period, where he wrote for the Chicago Tribune and other newspapers.